KomodoPlatform/developer-docs/docs/notary/setup-Komodo-Notary-Node.md

 ## 3rd Party Server Setup

-The instructions below are only required on your 3rd party server, which is the one that will be notarising 3rd party coins to Komodo.
+The instructions below are only required on your 3rd party server, which is the one that will be notarizing 3rd party coins to Komodo.

 ### Aryacoin (AYA)